nikhilpakhale/Excel-Project-for-Business-Application/README.md

-Created a Project Priority Matrix and Scenario Planning Tool in Excel by considering hypothetical projects and sales figures.
+Created a Project Priority Matrix and Scenario Planning Tool in Excel by considering hypothetical projects and priority values for creating the matrix, and sales figures for the scenario planning tool.

+While executing this project, I learned about Feasibility Matrix

-Project Priority Matrix:
+**Project Priority Matrix:**

-Scenario Planning Tool:
+**Scenario Planning Tool:**

+Thank you Team Codebasics, Dhaval sir and Hemanand sir for the guidance via the bootcamp.